Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Constrained identification of data-driven models

 The theoretical structure of this reduced-order modeling framework is appealing, but its value to the community ultimately depends on the quality of the analysis when applied to plasma systems.
-The HIT-SI device~\cite{o2007overview, wrobel2013} is self-organized laboratory plasma driven at a frequency $f_\text{inj}$ between $10-70$ kHz.
-Guided by the theory, we construct a nonlinear, physics-constrained SINDy model for isothermal Hall-MHD simulations of this device.
-The boundary conditions satisfy $\bm{u}\times\hat{\bm{n}} = \bm{u}\cdot\hat{\bm{n}} = 0$, $\bm{J}\cdot\hat{\bm{n}} = 0$, and $\bm{B}\cdot\hat{\bm{n}} = 0$.
-For more information on the numerical model used in these simulations, see Morgan et al. ref~\cite{morgan2017validation}.
-The density, velocity, and magnetic field are sampled at a set of equally-spaced 3D points in the volume, with cylindrical coordinates $(R,Z,\phi)$ and sampling intervals $\Delta \phi = \pi$/$16$, $\Delta R \approx \Delta Z \approx 2$ cm.
+Guided by the theory, we construct a nonlinear, physics-constrained SINDy model for an isothermal Hall-MHD simulation of this device, described in detail in Appendix~\ref{sec:HITSI}.
+The density, velocity, and magnetic field are sampled at a set of equally-spaced 3D points in the volume and sampling intervals $\Delta \phi = \pi$/$16$, $\Delta R \approx \Delta Z \approx 2$ cm.
+The result is that each component of $\bm{u}$ and $\bm{B}$ has 47712 samples.
+This high-resolution is ideal for visualization but substantial size reduction can be done with little or no change to the spatial or temporal POD modes.
+For instance, in Figures~\ref{fig:pod_modes} and \ref{fig:sindy_evo_pred}, the $Z=0$ visualizations of the 3D spatial POD modes are constructed from the 1440 sample locations at $Z=0$; with a non-uniform set of 50 points in the midplane, the only change to the visualization is a smoothing out of the shortest wavelengths.
 The temporal resolution of the measurements is $\Delta t_k = 1$ $\mu$s.
+The analysis is essentially unchanged for time steps as large as $10$ $\mu$s, but smaller time steps are required in HIT-SI to resolve harmonics of the injector frequency that appear in the temporal POD modes.
+For instance, at $\Delta t_k = 10$ $\mu$s, the fourth injector harmonic is sampled, on average, less than twice per period.